If you’re using Outpost for the first time, you might have some questions. Like what exactly is a shared inbox tool?

 What happens to my email after I import it to Outpost?

 What happens to your email after you import it into Outpost?
 Good question.
 It depends on your email provider.
-If your using Gmail or Office 365, your email history will be imported into Outpost.
+If you’re using Gmail or Office 365, your email history will be imported into Outpost.
 But it won’t leave your original inbox.
 So you’ll have one copy of the message in your Gmail or Office 365 inbox, and one copy in your Outpost inbox.

 If you’re using something other than Gmail or Office365, your history won’t be imported, but in many email services, you can set up a rule or filter will forward groups of email from your history into Outpost.
 If that’s not crystal clear, read more about it here or just contact us.
 We’d be happy to help.